tassioFront/tassioFront/README.md

 - 🔭 I’m currently working on awesome brazilian company: [Juntos Somos mais](https://github.com/juntossomosmais).
 - 🚀 I've been working with: Vue ❤️, Sass ❤️, Node, TypeScript, Jest ❤️, React and Firebase.
-- 🙅🏻 I worked with: Nuxt ❤️ and Tailwind.
+- 🙅🏻 I worked with: Nuxt ❤️, Vuetify and Tailwind.

 More about me at [my LinkedIn](https://www.linkedin.com/in/tassio-front-end/) _